nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Deleting emergency contact : `delemergency`

-Delets an emergency contact and its details from a person in the address book.
+Deletes an emergency contact and its details from a person in the address book.

 Format: `delemergency INDEX